GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 subdivided by Debug and Release folders.
 Another subdirectory, 'bin' is added to contain the external PostgreSQL libraries and DLL files required for applications using the libpqxx library.
-Property page files are also added to this directory, which can be used in Visual Studio projects to easily reference the libraries and DLL files needed.
+Property page files are also provided, which can be used in Visual Studio projects to easily reference the libraries and DLL files needed.

 Using the PQXX Library
 ----------------------